mgussekloo/laravel-facet-filter/README.md

 ### Define the facets

 Insert the facet definitions into the "facets" table.
-You can use a helper method on your facettable model.
-As an example, consider this custom command.
 Remember that you only need to insert the definitions once.
+You can insert the rows any way you want, but the Facettable trait includes a handy defineFacet method.

 ``` php